austinwiltshire/rtb-systems-code-challenge_sol/README.md

 2. Read requests from standard input (we're not asking you to implement a web server!).
 3. Attempt to match each request with an ad.
-    a.
-The size of the ad should match exactly.
+    * The size of the ad should match exactly.
-    b.
-At least one of the keywords match.
+    * At least one of the keywords match.
-    c.
-If a match is found, print out a string with the format
+    * If a match is found, print out a string with the format
          ```
 	 12345, 1.5
 	 ```
          where 12345 is the id of the matching ad and 1.5 is the bid value for the highest-valued matching keyword.
-    d.
-If no match is found, print out "0, 0.0"
+    * If no match is found, print out "0, 0.0"
-    e.
-Print one match per line of output
+    * Print one match per line of output

 You can use whatever external libraries that you see fit (so long as they are also available to us), and there no restrictions on the format of your code or